 2. Submitting Forms to the Registry

-You can submit forms to the e-Directive Registry by faxing your forms to 844-616-1415 or mailing them to PO Box 9022, 64 Medical Center Drive, Morgantown, WV 26506.
-By submitting forms to the e-Directive Registry, you can ensure your (or a patient's) forms are available in the event of a health care emergency in order for medical wishes to be translated into patient care.
+You can submit forms to the e-Directive Registry by faxing your forms to 844-616-1415 or mailing a copy of your forms to PO Box 9022, 64 Medical Center Drive, Morgantown, WV 26506.
+By submitting forms to the e-Directive Registry, you can ensure your forms are available in the event of a health care emergency in order for medical wishes to be translated into patient care.

 3. Revoking forms in the Registry